 Because we all like a cheeky pudding now and again

 Got any mulled wine leftover?
 Try Mulled Wine Apple Crumble

 Home made Nutella is divine, much healthier than shop bought, without any palm oil, and can be made vegan

-Tomato scones, a very popular recipe
+Tomato scones are a very popular recipe

 Muffins can be made vegan by simply leaving out the egg, using vegan spread or oil and using a vegan milk.
 No other adjustments are necessary